Posts from — May 2009

 It’s Final Exam Time: What’s a College Parent To Do?

 Sometimes, it may seem as though one of the most difficult positions for a college parent to be in, is the situation when you know that your student is struggling and you feel as though you cannot do a lot to help.
 Sometimes final exam period may feel like one of those times.
 You can’t take the exams for your child.
-You may be too far away to help him study (and you probably shouldn’t be doing that at this point anyway).
+You may be too far away to help them study (and you probably shouldn’t be doing that at this point anyway).
 You know that your student is stressed, and exhausted, and you must simply stand back.

 Actually, you may not be completely helpless.
 There are several ways in which you might help at this final exam time.